programmer-ke/katiba-chat/README.md

 A `.env` file in the directory from which you run the application can be used to provide these variables.
-Be sure not to share it publicly e.g. on Github as your API key will be leaked.
+Be careful not to share it publicly e.g. on Github as your API key will be leaked.